Contacts and Referrals

 If there are indications that a child may be at risk of Significant Harm, the manager may authorise whatever actions are necessary to protect the child or others in the household from Significant Harm, which may result in the immediate provision of services.
-There should be consideration of a Strategy Discussion and of a multi-agency response (see Rotherham Safeguarding Children Board Procedures, Section 47 Enquiries Procedure).
+There should be consideration of a Strategy Discussion and of a multi-agency response (see Rotherham Safeguarding Children Partnership Procedures, Section 47 Enquiries Procedure).

 Professional referrers should be advised of the disposal of the referral.